tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 ### codeColor : String (O)

 __DEPRECATED__!
-Use and .mss file instead!
+Use an .mss file instead!
 The code color to use in this document in "R:G:B" format where each R, G, and B are a number 0 - 255.

 ### mss : String (O)